 This library is based on Shards, and uses React Datepicker, React Popper (a positioning engine) and noUIShlider.
 It supports Material and Fontawesome icons.
 The Shards Pro package has 15 pre-made pages that help you get started.
 Helpfully, these pages use blocks that you can move around.

-With close to a whopping 45K stars on Github, Material-UI ranks among the most popular React UI component libraries.
+With a whopping 55K stars on GitHub, Material-UI ranks among the most popular React UI component libraries.
 The components rely on React, but use Google’s Material Design.
 For those of you who need filling in, material design takes inspiration from the physical world and textures while keeping the actual UI elements to a minimum.

 A wide range of helpful components are available, like app bars, auto complete, badges, buttons, cards, dialog boxes, icons, menus, sliders and more.
 Helpfully, Material-UI also offers React themes and templates, so you can have a custom color theme for your app.